Clinical Guidance

 Contraindications, cautions, and stopping rules

-- Hemoptysis or active pulmonary bleeding; post-transplant airways (specialist oversight).
+- Hemoptysis or active pulmonary bleeding; post-transplant airways require specialist oversight.

-- Stop if FEV₁ falls ≥10% post-dose, severe cough/wheeze, desaturation, or poor tolerance despite pre-treat.
+- Stop if FEV₁ falls ≥10% post-dose, severe cough/wheeze occurs, desaturation develops, or tolerance remains poor despite pre-treatment.

 Do / Don’t (fast reference)